-It might not be flashy or high-tech, but this small container can significantly streamline your cleanup process and prolong the life of your espresso tools.
+It’s not glamorous or even cutting-edge, but this small box can seriously streamline your cleanup process and help prolong the life of your espresso equipment.

 What Is a Knock Box?

-A knock box is a durable container with a padded bar across the top.
-After pulling a shot, you simply “knock” your portafilter against the bar to eject the used puck cleanly into the container.
-No scraping, no fuss.
+A knock box is a rugged box featuring a padded bar along the top.
+After you pull a shot, you simply “knock” your portafilter against the bar to send the used puck sliding into the box neatly.
+No scraping, no inconvenience.

 Why You Shouldn’t Skip It